 How to plan your move

-To help you move to your new home with ease, it is best to have a moving plan.
-Your moving plan should list all the items you need to move, and the manner for how you will move them.
+To help you move to your new home with ease, it is best to have a moving plan and create a checklist of what you need.
+Your moving plan should list all the items you need to move, and the manner of how you will move them.
 This way, you will be able to track your entire moving process.

 This moving checklist is the best way for you to be able to execute your moving plan: